AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ## Future Work
 Future C-NARC teams should alter the experimental apparatus to reduce the settling of clay in the tubing before running additional experiments.
 Shortening the amount of tubing between the turbidimeter and flocculator entrance is a possible solution that should be tested.
 Adjusting where the coagulant is introduced into the system may also help remedy this.
 Another option is to replace the clay with red dye, which is less likely to settle out.
 Because red dye flocs are easier to see than clay flocs, the dye will also provide a clearer visual of what is happening in the flocculator.
 Red dye may also help determine if only coagulant, or both clay and coagulant are attaching to the flocculator walls.
-However, clay-PACl interactions and dye-PACl interactions may be different to use dye as a proxy for clay.
+However, dye-PACl interactions may not accurately represent clay-PACl interactions.

 After addressing the issue of settling clay, future teams should run more experiments to confirm the results from this semester.
 The team also needs to run trials with a varied velocity gradient.
 Next, the team will need to calculate the first order rate constant for the attachment of coagulant nanoparticles to the clay and to the flocculator surfaces.

 A question arose during experimentation that can be explored in the future.
-After noticing that the coagulant was introduced into the system too far from the flocculator, the team questioned if other surfaces, such as the microbore tube through which coagulant was pumped, were also attaching free coagulant nanoparticles.
+After noticing that the coagulant was introduced into the system too far from the flocculator, the team questioned if free coagulant particles also attached to other surfaces, such as the microbore tube through which coagulant was pumped.
 This may become an issue in characterizing nanoparticle attachment rate if the actual coagulant concentration entering the flocculator cannot be accurately determined.
 A future task is to determine if coagulant attachment is occurring to other surfaces of the tubing and the extent to which this is occurring.

 ## References